spaceman68/AERO_3320_System_Dynamics_Lab_Manuals/Lab_3/Lab_3.md

 ```

-MATLAB MAIN CODE
+%MATLAB MAIN CODE
     % all the normal serial setup code
     % need to set the USB port and address for matlab to query
-    % the main code just calls the function and requests X number of datapoint.
+    % the main code just calls the function and requests X number of datapoints.
-    %adjacent code needs to transmit matching X data from the arduino
+    %adjacent arduino code needs to transmit matching X data from the arduino

     %set the number of data points to pull from the serial connection.

+        %seperate the data into two arrays
+        %make adjustments to align the data arrays
+        %transmitted from arduino

+        %For example if you are transmitting three
+        %peices of information X,Y,Z from an arduino sensor.
+        % This function would need to be adjusted accordingly.

+        %The SERIAL function and MAIN code

     numDataPoints = 100;

     %save the data into an array.
     DATA = serial_reader_n(numDataPoints)

-    %seperate the data into two arrays
-    %make adjustments to align the data arrays transmitted from arduino
-    % For example if you are transmitting three peices of information X,Y,Z from an arduino sensor.
-The SERIAL function and MAIN code
+    % Saving data
     time = DATA(1,:);
     serialdata = DATA(2,:);

-MATLAB SERIAL READER FUNCTION TO CALL IN MAIN CODE
+%  MATLAB SERIAL READER FUNCTION TO CALL IN MAIN CODE

 function [t, data] = serial_reader_n(numDataPoints)

 % Copyright 2014 The MathWorks, Inc.
 % with some modificatIons by Eric Mehiel
-% additional edits performed by SKC
+% additional edits -  SKC

 %% Create serial object for Arduino
 if (~isempty(instrfind))